-there are two CLP black hole solutions.
-The one with larger entropy we coin as ``\emph{large}'' CLP black holes (solid blue curves), whereas the one with smaller entropy we label as the ``\emph{small}'' CLP black holes (dashed red curves).
+there are two BCS black hole solutions.
+The one with larger entropy we coin as ``\emph{large}'' BCS black holes (solid blue curves), whereas the one with smaller entropy we label as the ``\emph{small}'' BCS black holes (dashed red curves).
 The entropy of the large black hole scales as $S/N^2\simeq \pi^4 (L T)^3$, whereas for the small black hole branch we have $S/N^2\simeq (1-\mu ^2)^2/[8 \pi ^2 (L T)^3]$ (at large $T$).

 Note that for $\mu^2>1$ there is only \emph{one} black hole solution at fixed $T$ and $\mu$, with $T_{\min}=0$ and $S/N^2=0$ (bottom-right panel of Fig.~\ref{fig:temp_vs_entropy}).
 For $\mu^2=1$, we find that $L T_{\min}=1/(2\pi)$ (bottom-left plot in Fig.~\ref{fig:temp_vs_entropy}).
-Note that the behaviour when $\mu^2>1$ is markedly different from the single charged CLP black hole.
-Indeed, in the single charge case (recall Fig.~\ref{fig:entropy_single_CLP}), two solutions existed for fixed $T$ and $\mu>1$, whereas in the two charge case a single black hole solution exists for fixed $\mu>1$ and $T>0$.
+Note that the behaviour when $\mu^2>1$ is markedly different from the single charged BCS black hole.
+Indeed, in the single charge case (recall Fig.~\ref{fig:entropy_single_BCS}), two solutions existed for fixed $T$ and $\mu>1$, whereas in the two charge case a single black hole solution exists for fixed $\mu>1$ and $T>0$.

 The small black hole branch turns out to be locally thermodynamically unstable, whereas the large black hole branch is locally thermodynamically stable.
 To see this we could again study the Hessian of the Gibbs free energy $G$ as a function of $T$ and $\mu$, just like we did in section \ref{sec:ResultsSingleQgrand}.
 Here, instead, we will follow \cite{Monteiro:2008wr} where the local thermodynamic stability of charged black holes in the grand-canonical ensemble was shown to be equivalent to the positivity of the specific heat $C_Q$ at constant charge $Q$, defined as